 Large language models are AI systems that are designed to process and analyze vast amounts of natural language data and then use that information to generate responses to user prompts.
-These systems are trained on massive data sets using advanced machine learning algorithms to learn the patterns and structures of human language, and are capable of generating natural language responses to a wide range of written inputs.
+These systems are trained on massive datasets using advanced machine learning algorithms to learn the patterns and structures of human language, and are capable of generating natural language responses to a wide range of written inputs.
 Large language models are becoming increasingly important in a variety of applications such as natural language processing, machine translation, code and text generation, and more.

 While this guide will focus on language models, it's important to understand that they are only one aspect under a larger generative AI umbrella.
-Other noteworthy generative AI implementations include projects such as art generation from text, audio and video generation, and certainly more to come in the near future.
+As AI technologies progress, LLMs are becoming crucial components within larger compound AI systems that are helping to push the boundaries of AI capabilities.